 For most adults, the proper amount of sleep is around eight hours.
 However, this varies from person to person.
 Some people experience no problems falling asleep and can even get 9 hours of sleep each night.
 Only you know how much sleep your body needs to feel well-rested.
 Children need more sleep than adults, and often they can sleep for up to 14 hours a day, mainly if you include daily naps.

 You sleep better when your body temperature drops so you’re not overheating and when you are not disturbed by light of any kind.
 Sorry, but this includes the light emitted from electronics too.
 To improve your sleep, power everything down and draw the curtains.

 3. Don’t Eat or Exercise Right Before Bed

 Eating a big meal before bed diverts your body’s energy to digestion instead of allowing it to focus on restorative sleep.
 Exercise right before bed will likely make it harder to fall asleep when you lie down.
 Exercise usually awakens the muscle you trained and gives you an energy boost.
 Hence, to help you fall asleep easier at night, try to work out at least a couple of hours before you plan on going to bed.

 4. Make a Sleep Routine That You Follow Every Night

 Each one of the different sleep stages is important for various reasons.
 The first stage of sleep is particularly important even though you only fall asleep for a brief period of a few minutes.
 Without the first sleep stage, you would never truly fall asleep or reach the following four stages.
 Experiencing issues during the first stage results in sleep disorders like insomnia.
 Then the second stage of sleep helps your body transition from one step to the next and encompasses the most time overall.
 Next, the third and fourth stages, also known as deep sleep, work to restore and regenerate brain, muscle, and skin tissue.
-Lastly, the fifth stage of sleep processes information and stores memories for later recall.
+Lastly, the fifth stage processes information and stores memories for later recall.